-Our primary business is the research, development and commercial exploitation of a potentially significant platform technology involving the identification and characterization of genes that we believe control the aging of plant cells (senescence) and the programmed cell death of mammalian cells (apoptosis).
+Our primary business is the research, development and commercial exploitation of a potentially significant platform technology involving the identification and characterization of genes that we believe control the aging of plant cells, or senescence, and the programmed cell death of human cells, or apoptosis.

 Our technology goals for plant applications are to:

-- o extend the shelf-life of perishable plant products; - o produce larger and more leafy crops; - o increase crop production (yield) in horticultural and agronomic crops; and - o reduce the harmful effects of environmental stress.
+- extend the shelf-life of perishable plant products; O - produce larger and more leafy crops; - increase crop production, or yield, in horticultural and agronomic 0 crops; and - reduce the harmful effects of environmental stress.

-Our technology goals for mammalian research are to:
+Our technology goals for human health research are to:

-- o identify drug targets for treatment of diseases caused by abnormal apoptosis; - o develop gene therapies which directly target the symptoms of these diseases; and - o develop a screening assay system to enable the discovery and development of compounds to treat these diseases.
+- identify drug targets for treatment of diseases caused by abnormal apoptosis; and - develop gene therapies which directly target the symptoms of these diseases.